sf-wdi-34/schedule/hw/week-07.md

 ### Weekend

+**link to submit in Friday's pulse check:** a direct link to the authentication branch you added to your pet lab

 1. Research a gem for your [lightning talk](https://github.com/sf-wdi-34/ruby-lightning-talks)!
 Remember to [claim the gem in the google doc](https://docs.google.com/spreadsheets/d/1L-gFsFvXYKqLjJe28th0F98fgQJ3rZ3XwlXTlr7jquc/edit) as soon as you know which gem you want to look into.